Hprairie/Bi-Mamba2/README.md

-# A Bi-Directional Extension of Mamba2
+<h1 align="center" style="fontsize:50em"><b>A Bi-Directional Extension of Mamba2</b></h1>

 Several works such as Hydra and MambaMixer have formulated bidirectionality through qusiseperable matrices.
-However, they often flip and rerun Mamba2's GPU kernel twice.
-This is too slow, and we can get a lot better performance if we fuse the kernel together.
-I edited the Triton Kernel from Mamba2 so that it efficiently computes bidirectional.
-This will save both memory space and also time.
+I highly recommend reading both of these papers to understand how bi-directionality can be done with Mamba.
+Unfortunately both of these implementations don't have an optimized kernel, which often increases the training and inference time by more than **2x**.

+To over come this issue, I wrote the following GPU kernel which both reduces the memory overhead and the latency.
+It does so by fusing kernels together so that we minimize the number of loads and stores from global memory.

 # NOTE